 “First, pick up your blocks, then you can paint”

-“In 10 minutes it will be time to turn off your tablet, and go to bed”
+For example, if it was almost bedtime I would tell my kids: “In 10 minutes it will be time to head upstairs, and go to bed”

-At my house, I give the warning that bedtime is coming in one hour.
-I then remind the kids about bed time with further change warnings at 30 minutes, 15 minutes, 10 minutes, 5 minutes.
-Then at 2 minutes I announce there is 2 minutes left, finish what you are doing – save your video games, pick up your toys, finish colouring, pause your TV show for tomorrow, etc.
+At my house, I actually give the warning that bedtime is coming in one hour.
+I then remind the kids about bedtime with change warnings at 30 minutes, 15 minutes, 10 minutes, 5 minutes.
+Then at 2 minutes, I announce there are 2 minutes left, finish what you are doing – save your video games, pick up your toys, finish coloring, pause your TV show for tomorrow, etc.

 3. Use A Visual Timer

 You can use a visual timer on its own.
 But, it works especially well with change warnings.

 Having a timer makes transitions easier because your child will have a visual reference for when the activity will be over.

 A lot of children don’t fully understand the concept of time so using a digital timer may be confusing for them.